tushargola1/Apna-News-vite-react-app/README.md

 5. **Categories and Sorting:** News Express offers a diverse range of news categories, such as Technology, Politics, Sports, Entertainment, Science, and more.
 Users can easily filter news articles based on their preferences and interests.
 Additionally, sorting options based on relevance, date, or popularity empower users to customize their news feed according to their liking.

-6. **Responsive Design:** The website is designed to be fully responsive, adapting seamlessly to various devices and screen sizes, including desktops, tablets, and mobile phones.
+6. **Responsive Design:** The website is designed to be fully responsive, adapting seamlessly to various devices and screen sizes, and mobile phones.
 This ensures a consistent and enjoyable browsing experience for users across different platforms.